wawhal/intercom-bot/README.md

 $ git push hasura master
 ```

 - Your intercom bot has been deployed.
 Whenever someone from your team replies to a lead within 200 seconds, they will be applauded :)

+## Support

+If you happen to get stuck anywhere, please feel free to mail me at jaisontj@gmail.com.
+Also, if you find an error or a bug, you can report an issue [here](https;//github.com/wawhal/intercom-bot/issues)